 (f) an individual who the Court or a registrar has directed is an eligible individual under regulation 9B(1)(b).

+[Regulation 8 inserted in Gazette 14 Jun 2016 p.
+1857-8.]

 9A.
 Application to be recognised as eligible individual

 (1) A person may apply for a direction under regulation 9B(1) that the person is an eligible individual in respect of a matter specified in Schedule 1.